 Often overlooked, the first step is to ensure the room you’re photographing is clear and tidy.
 Let nothing distract from the main purpose and design of the room.

-If you don’t want to replace your imagery too often, avoid including technology such as computers, phones or cars.
+If you don’t want to replace your imagery too often, avoid including technology such as computers, phones, or cars.
 At the rate tech is advancing, these items will quickly date your photos, making the accuracy of the image questionable.

 Seasoned photographer Mike Browne explains that “photographing interiors is all about capturing the way the room looks (and feels) as naturally as possible”.
 Lighting is arguably the most important factor in photography.
 Correct lighting can completely change a space.
-Consider what the traveller is looking for; tranquillity, warmth, and open space.
+Consider what the traveler is looking for; tranquillity, warmth, and open space.
 Watch out for shadows that natural light and room lamps can cause.
 Instead, look for ways to discreetly place additional lighting to illuminate these dark spaces.
 We suggest that you watch photographer Noah Fallis show how light can transform a hotel interior to learn more about this concept.

 Natural light also helps the room looks its best.
 Avoid artificial lights that cast blue or orange hues on the room.
 Instead, plan to have photos taken when the optimal amount of natural light is available for that space.
-When shooting the hotel exterior or outdoor amenities, optimal lighting is naturally available during what’s known to photographer’s as the ‘golden hour’.
+When shooting the hotel exterior or outdoor amenities, optimal lighting is naturally available during what’s known to photographers as the ‘golden hour’.
 This occurs twice daily; shortly after sunrise and just prior to sunset.

-Go through your pictures and check that you’ve taken a variety of photos showcasing the facilities of the hotel with a width of at least 2,000 pixels.
-Once you’ve selected the best ones that you want to publish, upload the files to your online hotel profile(s).
-Remember: you don’t need to invest in expensive professional equipment to have great looking hotel photos.
-All you have to do is pick up some professional habits and a trained eye.
+Go through your pictures and check that you’ve taken a variety that showcase the facilities of the hotel with a width of at least 2,000 pixels.
+Once you’ve selected the best ones that you want to show on your trivago profile, upload them to your image gallery in trivago Business Studio.